 It is true that you cannot measure certain kinds of diversity with the naked eye.
 But that doesn’t mean that Trudeau should be lambasted for trying to increase one of the kinds that you can.
 Frankly, we should all be mad it took this long for a prime minister to call out this problem and suggest a way to fix in the first place.

 * Update: It should be noted that Kent Hehr, Carla Qualtrough, and Scott Brison were also named to Trudeau’s cabinet today.
 While part of the male contingent, Hehr is quadriplegic and Brison is gay.
 Qualtrough is visually impaired.
-Each of them are great examples of Canadians with a disability and who are part of the LGBT community.
+They are great examples of Canadians with a disability or who are part of the LGBT community.
 All three only further illustrate the diversity of Trudeau’s choices.